simonlc/zn2stereo/readme.md

 For ZN-2 games, the stereo/mono switch next to the volume pot must be set to stereo.
 The game also needs to be set to stereo in the test menu.

+The BOM includes M3 standoff and screws.
+Depending on your PCB standoffs, these might not be the right size, please double check!

 <img width="640" src="https://raw.githubusercontent.com/simonlc/zn2stereo/master/pictures/installation.jpg">

 ## Compatibility